nixworks/public/news/2006/12/29/README.md

 _Context: AT&T, BellSouth Corporation_

 ### [ The United Kingdom pays off the last of its debts from World War II by paying the last $100 million to the United States and Canada.
 The country still has debts outstanding from the Napoleonic Wars, which are cheaper to pay interest on than to redeem. ](/news/2006/12/29/the-united-kingdom-pays-off-the-last-of-its-debts-from-world-war-ii-by-paying-the-last-100-million-to-the-united-states-and-canada-the-co.md)
-_Context: Canada, Napoleonic Wars, United Kingdom, United States, World War II_
+_Context: Britain, Canada, Napoleonic Wars, United States, World War II_

 ### [ Kazakh Foreign Minister Kassym-Jomart Tokayev says that in the event of a war in Turkmenistan over succession to Turkmenbashi Saparmurat Niyazov, "Kazakhstan is not going to get involved." ](/news/2006/12/29/kazakh-foreign-minister-kassym-jomart-tokayev-says-that-in-the-event-of-a-war-in-turkmenistan-over-succession-to-turkmenbashi-saparmurat-ni.md)
 _Context: Foreign Minister, Kassym-Jomart Tokayev, Saparmurat Niyazov, president, war in Turkmenistan_